MarkDickinson/shell_scripts/security-audit/README.md

-  can update) but that does require cron is used to run scripts, crontab commands that are 'stacked' with a ; and start with system utilites such as "cd /somedir;./somecommand" will always alert as obviously users do not own 'cd'.
+  can update) but that does require cron is used to run scripts, crontab commands that are 'stacked' with a ; and start with system utilites such as "cd /somedir;./somecommand" will always alert as obviously users do not own 'cd'
 * checks for common things such as a valid motd and ssh banner existing, permitrootlogin set to no in the sshd config etc.
 * user checks - uuids are all unique, all users have a password or